Skip to Content

 • MUST have a passing APFT, Labs, and Field Training exercises

-• MUST be registered in the MISC course for grade level
+• MUST be registered in the MISC course for the grade level

 • MUST be maintaining at least a "B" average in the military science program overall